Published on April 17, 2023 by Jason Reisman

 Roof shingles should lie completely flat when installed correctly.
 If yours don’t, here are the most common reasons why.

-Poor Installation
+Poor Installation & Low-Quality Materials

-Roofers attach shingles to your roof by nailing them down in neat rows.
 If a roofer doesn’t follow proper building codes, you’ll have uneven shingles that let moisture in.
 You’ll likely have to replace entire shingle sections if you suspect poor installation is to blame.
 Some roofing companies will fix the mistake for free.

 Misshapen Shingles